jcaip/jcaip.github.io/_posts/2018-03-11-Generative-Models.md

 ## Variational Autoencoders

 Unlike PixelCNN/RNN, we define an intractible density function

 $$p_\theta(x) = \int p_\theta(z) p_\theta(x \vert z) dz$$

 $$z$$ is a **latent variable** from which our trainig data is generated from.
 We can't optimize this directly, so instead we derive and optimize a lower bound on the likelihood instead.

 ### Autoencoders
 Unsupervised approach to learning a lower-dimensional feature representation.
-Encoder network to map some feature vector $$z$$.
-Decoder maps $$z$$ back to the original input.
+- Encoder network to map some feature vector $$z$$.
+- Decoder maps $$z$$ back to the original input.

+We can train by minimizing L2 loss between the input and the output.

-Encoder can be used to initialize a supevised model.
+Encoder can be used to initialize a supevised model as a feature map.

+The decoder

-Sample from a prior over z, and then sample from our conditional distribution.
+Sample from a prior over $$z$$, and then sample from our conditional distribution.
 We want to estimate the true parameters of our model.
 Chose our prior to be simple - just a gaussian.

 p(x|z) is complex, so we can model this with a neural network.
 We can try to train using MLE, but this is intractible.

 $$p_\theta(z)$$ is a simple gaussian, which is fine.
 $$p_\theta(x \vert z)$$ is a simple gaussian, which is fine.

 Impossible to compute $$p(x \vert z)$$ for every z.

 Posterior density is also intractable, as we cannot calculate $$p_\theta(x)$$

-The solution is to add a encoder network, $$q_phi(z|x)$$ which allows us to derive a lower bound.
+The solution is to add a encoder network, $$q_\phi(z|x)$$ which allows us to derive a lower bound.

 Because we are modeling probablistic generation, we generate a vector of **means** and **covariance**.